2021 Covid Operating Plan

 - Assist in providing training to staff and students

-- Establish each school’s vaccination rate
+- Establish each school’s vaccination rate the second and fourth Wednesday of each month.

 The COVID coordinators have the final say when it comes to the day-to-day management and response to the virus.
+Their contact info is:

 COVID Guidance Updates